How to Get Brassiness Out of Your Hair

-Hard water, a.k.a. water with a high mineral content, can taint and alter the color of your hair, revealing unwanted warm tones in your hair.
-Unfortunately, there are only two things you can do about this: reduce the amount of time/frequency you spend in the shower or install a water softener or water filter to reduce the mineral content.
+Hard water, aka water with a high mineral content, can taint and alter the color of your hair, revealing unwanted warm tones in your hair.
+Unfortunately, there are only two things you can do about this: Reduce the amount of time/frequency you spend in the shower or install a water softener or water filter to reduce the mineral content.

 It would also be a good idea to keep your hair out of the pool and ocean as much as possible throughout the year.
-Which gives you the perfect opportunity to try some updos and protective styles—or even a swim cap if you’re serious about swimming.
+This gives you the perfect opportunity to try some updos and protective styles—or even a swim cap if you’re serious about swimming.
 Just because your hair has to stay out of the water doesn’t mean you do.

-This brings us to the question of how you can prevent brassiness during your hair-care routine.
+This brings us to the question of how you can prevent hair brassiness during your hair-care routine.
 Rotating in a damage control product, like our Second Chance Repairing Shampoo and Conditioner for Dry or Damaged Hair, helps keep your hair as strong as possible year-round.
 It will also help repair the physical damage caused to your hair by the sun, salt, chlorine and hot styling tools.

 Finally, and we can’t stress this enough, use a heat protectant before heat styling (yes, even hot tools can bring out the unwanted warm tones in your hair!) as well as any time your hair is exposed to the sun for prolonged periods of time, especially during the summer months.
 It will not only protect your hair from the damaging properties of heat and the sun, but will also help reduce any future hair brassiness.
 Why not kill two birds with one stone?

 Tell Us: Have you tried using a purple shampoo or purple hair mask for getting brassiness out of your hair?
 Share in the comments below!